creativecommons/creativecommons-base/docs/content/advanced-customizations.md

 - To close off the column, add the widget **Single Column Close**.
 - The final step is to add the Column Container Close widget to the Homepage panel so as to close off the Column Container.

+### CC Custom Content Widgets
+These widgets are prefixed by the acronym CC which stands for Creative Commons.
+They add custom Creative Commons assets and or content which may include social media content or special components derived from the CC Vocabulary.

+- CC Card: this widget was adapted from Cards, a CC Vocabulary Component.

+- CC Notification: this widget was adapted from Notification, a CC Vocabulary Component.

 ## Hooks